arquisito/bash-tutorial/README.md

 ## Overview

 This is a simple bash script that serves as a tutorial for bash commands.
+It operates under the assumption that you are using a Linux-based operating system.

 ## Installation